javaterse/javaterse/README.md

-- 👋 Hi, I’m @SatishPatel
+- 👋 Hi, I’m Satish Patel
 - 👀 I’m interested in Java, Microservices, Scalable Systems
 - 🌱 I’m currently learning Docker, Kafka, Kubernetes
-- 📫 How to reach me ssj.satish@gmail.com
+- 📫 Reach to me at ssj.satish@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 javaterse/javaterse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.